UoB-COMSM0166/2025-group-12/README.md

 ```

 <p align="center">
 The class diagram for boards and cells.
-Refer to previous class diagrams to examine plants, seeds, terrains and movables.
+Refer to previous class diagrams to inspect Plant, Seed, Terrain and Movable.
 </p>